themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 For more information on hormonal medications and hormonal health, please explore these resources.

- <a href="https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/" target="_blank" rel="noopener noreferrer">Dr. Jolene Brighten</a>
+*  <a href="https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/" target="_blank" rel="noopener noreferrer">Dr. Jolene Brighten</a> is a Functional Medicine Naturopathic Physician and a women's health expert.
+I've recommended her book in the above section.
+Also, check out her [IG](https://www.instagram.com/drjolenebrighten/?hl=en) for daily information and advice.

- <a href="https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/" target="_blank" rel="noopener noreferrer">Dr. Lara Briden</a> are trusted authorities.
+*  <a href="https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/" target="_blank" rel="noopener noreferrer">Dr. Lara Briden</a> is a Naturopathic Doctor and women's health activist.
+I've recommended her book in the above section.

- <a href="https://thyroidpharmacist.com/articles/14-ways-birth-control-pills-rob-us-of-our-health/" target="_blank" rel="noopener noreferrer">14 Ways Birth Control Pills Rob Us of Our Health</a>
+*  <a href="https://thyroidpharmacist.com/articles/14-ways-birth-control-pills-rob-us-of-our-health/" target="_blank" rel="noopener noreferrer">14 Ways Birth Control Pills Rob Us of Our Health</a>

-<a href="https://drbrighten.com/the-contraception-guide/?utm_source=ActiveCampaign&utm_medium=email&utm_content=Happy+World+Contraception+Day%21&utm_campaign=Happy+World+Contraception+Day%21" target="_blank" rel="noopener noreferrer">The Contraception Guide</a>
+* <a href="https://drbrighten.com/the-contraception-guide/?utm_source=ActiveCampaign&utm_medium=email&utm_content=Happy+World+Contraception+Day%21&utm_campaign=Happy+World+Contraception+Day%21" target="_blank" rel="noopener noreferrer">The Contraception Guide</a>

- <a href="https://www.bbc.com/future/article/20180822-the-birth-control-pill-can-have-male-side-effects" target="_blank" rel="noopener noreferrer">The Strange Truth About the Pill</a>.
+*  <a href="https://www.bbc.com/future/article/20180822-the-birth-control-pill-can-have-male-side-effects" target="_blank" rel="noopener noreferrer">The Strange Truth About the Pill</a>
+*  <a href="https://www.sarahehill.com/book" target="_blank" rel="noopener noreferrer">This Is Your Brain on Birth Control</a>
+* <a href="https://www.sweeteningthepill.com/" target="_blank" rel="noopener noreferrer">Sweetening The Pill or How We Got Hooked on Hormonal Birth Control</a>

 <h3>Complementary and Alternative Therapies</h3>